 Try some lifestyle changes

 Alcohol and salt intake always create water retention, resulting in swelling, Prather says.
 Sleeping with your head slightly elevated and applying cool compresses can help reduce swelling.
 “I also love a good eye cream that promotes lymphatic massage and has caffeine to improve circulation and decrease swelling,” Prather says.
-Also, says Paula Morgan, M.D., a board-certified dermatologist with Buffalo Medical Group in Buffalo, New York, drink water throughout the day and use a humidifier in the room.
-Avoid rubbing or gently touching your eyes, as this increases the pressure on the blood vessels in that area and causes more discoloration.
-Keep makeup to a minimum around your eye area by using lightly colored concealers instead of heavy foundation, Morgan says.
+Keep makeup to a minimum around your eye area by using lightly colored concealers instead of heavy foundation.
 Finally, apply sunscreen daily to reduce sun exposure damage.

 If you have an ongoing puffiness concern, the best course of treatment will likely be surgical, such as a lower eyelid blepharoplasty.
 If hollowness is your biggest concern, you may want to seek out filler, Rockwell says.
 More aggressive treatments include PRP injections (platelet-rich plasma), which incite your body to produce more collagen.

 As always, talk with your doctor or dermatologist before considering treatments.